brandur/sorg/content/fragments/mindfulness.md

 imagine a more pathological example of cognitive degeneracy.

-I'd like to say that this kind of thinking is an uncommon, but it's not.
+I'd like to say that this kind of thinking is uncommon, but it's not.
 Like many people, most of the time my mind is a frothing cauldron of erratic thoughts -- constantly boiling over and rarely focused on anything useful.
 Some